 We start with a brief technical background on HBase replication and review a use case in which we store IoT sensor data into an HBase table and enrich rows using periodic batch jobs.
 We demonstrate how this solution enables you to enrich the records in real time and in a serverless way using AWS Lambda functions.

 Common scenarios and use cases of this solution are as follows:

 - Auditing data, triggers, and anomaly detection using Lambda

-- Shipping WALEdits via Kinesis Data Streams to Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) to index records asynchronously
+- Shipping WALEdits via Kinesis Data Streams to Amazon OpenSearch Service to index records asynchronously

 - Triggers on Apache HBase bulk loads

 - Processing streamed data using Apache Spark Streaming, Apache Flink, Amazon Kinesis Data Analytics, or Kinesis analytics